heavymelon/policies/limits.md

 ### Storage

 We don't have a hard limit.
 However, if we see excessive usage of storage for one of your organizations on Supportress, we may contact you.
-We reserve the right to ask you to either change your usage patterns.
-If that's not convenience, we can give you a quote that will increase your monhtly subscription.
+We reserve the right to ask you to change your usage patterns.
+If that's not convenient, we can give you a quote that will increase your monhtly subscription.

+### What if we cannot agree?

+We'll do our best to accommodate you.
+But we reserve the right to suspend your account if we can't find a solution and our infrustructure suffers from a usage pattern.